 The Irish Prison Service Victim Liaison Service is a strictly confidential service.

-The Irish Prison Service Victim Liaison Information Booklet will be published in a number of different languages in the coming weeks.
+The Irish Prison Service Victim Liaison Information Booklet is available in a number of different languages.

 How to apply